Smart village: ICT Village Model

+In 2007, the village of Mahobong in Lesotho experimented with the Digital Services Global Platform, a tool created by OCCAM to link village communities with global experts.
+The tool was used to set up telemedicine visits, with phytopathology and parasitology experts offering diagnosis and treatment services to village residents.
+The project made use of a newly-developed ultrasound device which allowed for remote ultrasounds suitable for preventing pre- and post-natal mortality and assisting in emergency interventions.
+The project also allowed for the export of knowledge in the field of cultivation, limiting harvesting and food production losses within the village.
+The project was realized by OCCAM in collaboration with the Department of Protection of Agrifood and Urban Systems of the University of Milan.

 Smart villages in Asia

-According to a publication written for the International Finance Corporation (IFC) in 2012, Asia has the largest off-grid population in the world, with 55% of the global off-grid population, and 798 million people having no access to electricity.
-As per estimates about 700 million or 90% were located in rural Asia.
-However, research studies reveal that South Asian and Sub-Saharan African countries have been unable to expand their electrification rate.
-Whereas electrification progress in regions such as Latin America and East Asia (China) indicates a rapid growth.
-Central Asian countries are blessed with sufficient resources and export their extra electricity to neighboring countries.
+A 2012 report published by the International Finance Corporation (IFC) found that Asia has the largest off-grid population in the world, with 55% of the global off-grid population and a total of 798 million people lacking access to electricity.
+Roughly 700 million of these people are located in rural Asia.
+Further research studies have highlighted the difficulties South Asian and Sub-Saharan African countries have encountered in attempting to expand their electrification rate, in contrast to regions in Latin America and East Asia where electrification has progressed rapidly.
+In contrast, many Central Asian countries are able to produce large amounts of electricity for export to neighboring countries, due to the presence of large natural resource deposits within their borders.

-Electrification is highly desired by all rural communities.
-Different international, national and local organizations use different indicators for measuring and reporting mini-grids or stand-alone systems.
-South Asian countries have been focusing on off-grid electrification of current trend for Rural Electrification (RE) at regional level.
-India, Bangladesh, Sri Lanka and Nepal have shown good results for RE through off-grid communities.
+Electrification is highly important in rural communities.
+Different international, national and local organizations use separate indicators for measuring and reporting the presence of mini-grids and stand-alone electrical systems in rural areas.
+Several South Asian countries, including India, Bangladesh, Sri Lanka and Nepal, have made significant progress in rural electrification through the development of off-grid communities.

-Eastern Asia/East Asia
+East Asia

-About 38% of the population of Asia and 22% in the world, live in East Asia.
+East Asia is home to 22% of the world population, and 38% of the population of Asia.

-Japan: Public confidence in the safety of nuclear power was greatly damaged by the Fukushima Daiichi nuclear disaster, thus the off-grid concept was applied more conveniently in Japan.
-Alternative energy technologies have become standard in newly constructed homes.
-Sekisui House Ltd, a famous Japanese house building firm pointed out that 80% of single-family homes were constructed with alternative energy technology such as solar panels and fuel cells.
-Reflecting the broader national approach to energy production, executive director of Sekisui Company stated: "If you're going to use electricity, you might as well make it yourself".
+Japan: Public confidence in the safety of nuclear power was greatly damaged by the Fukushima Daiichi nuclear disaster, allowing for the quick development of off-grid electrical systems and supplies.
+So-called "alternative energy" technologies have become standard offerings in newly constructed homes.
+Japanese real estate developer Sekisui House has noted that 80% of single-family homes in Japan are constructed with alternative energy technologies, such as solar panels and fuel cells.
+Reflecting the broader national approach to energy production, the executive director of Sekisui has stated: "If you're going to use electricity, you might as well make it yourself".

-South Korea: In June, 2015 Smart Villages (New thinking for off-grid communities worldwide) has conducted a workshop in Seoul to familiarize the South Korean population to the fast evolving technology moving towards off-grid communities and its support for bright ideas and entrepreneurial efforts in the field of rural energy access.
+South Korea: In June 2015, the Smart Villages Initiative conducted a workshop in Seoul to familiarize the South Korean population with the technological advances supporting off-grid communities, and their role in ensuring rural energy access.